Gskar/Custom-Carousel/README.md

 # Custom-Carousel
-Even though there is no actual point in doing this manually :/
+Even though there is no actual point in doing this manually anymore :/

 --> https://gskar.github.io/Custom-Carousel/